newtheatre/history-project/_shows/09_10/the_importance_of_being_earnest.md

 ---
-title: The Importance Of Being Earnest
+title: The Importance of Being Earnest
 playwright: Oscar Wilde
 season: In House
 season_sort: 60